Loto-Québec: History

-On September 15, 2008, one of the biggest class action lawsuits in Canadian history began in Québec Superior Court in Quebec City.
-Begun in 2002 by former compulsive gambler Jean Brochu, the suit accused Loto-Québec of encouraging the use of VLTs without informing users of the danger of developing a dependency on this type of game of chance.
+Serge Chevalier estimates that the majority of revenues from these terminals come from problem gamblers, a conclusion that Loto-Québec contests.
+On September 15, 2008, begun in 2002 by former gambler Jean Brochu, the suit accused Loto-Québec of encouraging the use of VLTs without informing users of the danger of developing a dependency on this type of game of chance.
 An out-of-court settlement between the parties was reached in December 2009.

-In March 2009, Loto-Québec announced a plan to renovate the Casino de Montréal at a cost of C$100 million.

-On April 1, 2009, Loto-Québec was awarded the highest available level of international certification (Level 4) in the field of responsible gaming by the World Lottery Association (WLA), which is a worldwide organization of 140 lottery corporations.
+In March 2009, Loto-Québec announced a plan to renovate the Casino de Montréal for C$100 million.
+On April 1, 2009, Loto-Québec was awarded the highest available level of international certification (Level 4) in the field of responsible gaming by the World Lottery Association (WLA).
 On January 26, 2010, the Government of Québec authorized the Société des loteries du Québec to offer online gaming and made its decision public on February 3 of the same year.
-The announcement was controversial.